open-stage/blender-dmx-web/content/docs/GdtfFixture.md

 # MVR

-> Do note that when importing MVR files, Blender 4.x can be 10x slower then Blender 3.x .

 MVR: The My Virtual Rig file format is an open standard which allows programs to share data and geometry of a scene for the entertainment industry.